Tanzania Travel Tips

-For those who prefer to arrange a visa in advance, Tanzanian embassies or high commissions exist in Angola, Belgium, Britain, Burundi, Canada, China, CIS, Congo, Egypt, Ethiopia, France, Germany, Guinea, India, Japan, Kenya, Mozambique, Namibia, Netherlands, Nigeria, Rwanda, Sudan, Sweden, Uganda, USA, Zambia and Zimbabwe.
+For those who prefer to arrange a visa in advance, Tanzanian embassies or high commissions exist in Angola, Belgium, Britain, Burundi, Canada, China, CIS, Congo, Egypt, Ethiopia, France, Germany, Guinea, India, Japan, Kenya, Mozambique, Namibia, Netherlands, Nigeria, Rwanda, Sudan, Sweden, Uganda, USA, Zambia, and Zimbabwe.

-Air Tanzania, British Airways, Gulf Air, KLM, Lufthansa and Swissair all fly to Tanzania from Europe, while African airlines servicing Tanzania include EgyptAir, Ethiopian Airlines, Kenya Airways and South African Airways.
+Air Tanzania, British Airways, Gulf Air, KLM, Lufthansa, and Swissair all fly to Tanzania from Europe, while African airlines servicing Tanzania include EgyptAir, Ethiopian Airlines, Kenya Airways, and South African Airways.

-Once in Tanzania, a good network of domestic flights connects Kilimanjaro, Dar es Salaam and Zanzibar, as well as other less visited towns.
-Private airlines also run scheduled flights connecting to most parts of the country, including Dar es Salaam, Zanzibar, Pemba, Mafia, Serengeti (Grumeti and Seronera), Ngorongoro, Lake Manyara, Mwanza, Rubondo Island, Kigoma, Selous, Ruaha, Katavi and Mahale.
+Once in Tanzania, a good network of domestic flights connects Kilimanjaro, Dar es Salaam, and Zanzibar, as well as other less-visited towns.
+Private airlines also run scheduled flights connecting to most parts of the country, including Dar es Salaam, Zanzibar, Pemba, Mafia, Serengeti (Grumeti and Seronera), Ngorongoro, Lake Manyara, Mwanza, Rubondo Island, Kigoma, Selous, Ruaha, Katavi, and Mahale.

-Many tourists land at Nairobi (Kenya) and then fly on to Arusha with any of several regional operators.
-Several safe and affordable shuttle bus services connect the two cities via Namanga border post, departing at around 08.00 and 14.00 daily and taking four hours in either direction.
+Many tourists land at Nairobi (Kenya) and then fly on to Arusha with of several regional operators.
+Several safe and affordable shuttle bus services connect the two cities via the Namanga border post, departing at around 08.00 and 14.00 daily and taking four hours in either direction.

 Tanzania Packing List

-Carry at least one change of shirt and underwear for every day you will be on safari, as it can be tedious to organise laundry en route.
+Carry at least one change of shirt and underwear for every day you will be on safari, as it can be tedious to organize laundry en route.
 Dusty conditions practically enforce a daily change of clothes, so it can be a good idea to set aside one or two shirts for evening use only.

-Shorts and a tee-shirt are perfectly adequate daytime wear on safari, but long trousers and warmer clothing might be required at night, to protect against cold and against mosquitoes.
+Shorts and a tee shirt are perfectly adequate daytime wear on safari, but long trousers and warmer clothing might be required at night, to protect against cold and against mosquitoes.
 Socks and underwear should be made from natural fabrics.

 The predominantly Islamic inhabitants of the coast and offshore islands are used to tourists and are reasonably tolerant of Western dress codes.
 Nevertheless, it is still advisable to err on the side of modesty, especially in urban settings and inhabited areas.